Furkan-rgb/superbar/README.md

 `superbar@Furkan-rgb.github.io.shell-extension.zip`. `make export` writes it to the repository's `build/` directory but does not update the installed extension.

-### UI showcase renders
+### Rebuilding the screenshots

-Run `make renders` to generate consistent high-resolution 1716×1298 PNG illustrations in `renders/`.
-The 2× pixel density is the default while the composition remains equivalent to an 858×649 canvas.
-The showcase mirrors Superbar's current dimensions, neutral light and dark surfaces, result rows, bottom-positioned expansion, mode indicator, footer, and background opacity.
-It uses local HTML, CSS, vector icons, and headless Chrome/Chromium, so it does not need npm packages or network access.
+`make renders` opens the local showcase in headless Chrome or Chromium and writes the finished PNGs to `renders/`.
+The default images are 1716×1298, which is twice the size of the 858×649 layout used by the showcase.
+No npm packages or network connection are needed.

 ```bash
 make renders          # every state